No-Prep vs Minimal-Prep Veneers: What's Best?

 - Overall aesthetics — a flush, natural-looking result

-Fix My Smile uses a minimal-prep protocol with E-max lithium disilicate porcelain.
-The amount of preparation is always planned by the dentist based on your individual anatomy.
+Fix My Smile uses a minimal-prep protocol with E-max lithium disilicate porcelain, delivered by GDC-registered dentists in UK practices.
+The amount of preparation — if any — is always planned based on your individual anatomy.
 For a comparison with traditional full-prep veneers, see our minimal-prep vs traditional guide.

 Materials: E-max porcelain vs composite (what's different)